Dynamical Scarring from Scrambling in Two Dimensional Topological Materials: Analytical Calculation

 The exact expression is based only on a simple model but we can extract the essential behavior.
 Neglecting the artifact of a left moving term generated by perturbing the empty left moving states we have

 with $a$ and $c$ some terms depending on the details of the model and perturbation.
 The OTOC contains a constant term which moves along the edge at the velocity $v_F$, without being scrambled - a dynamical scar.
 This behavior is confirmed by the numerical results of the following section, see Figs.~\ref{fig:otocwf} and \ref{fig:edge_speed}.
+The validity of this calculation relies on there being a large enough topological gap such that we can treat a linear dispersing mode independently.
+Reducing the topological gap will reduce the weight of the unscrambled OTOC, as can be seen from Eq.~\eqref{resultsin}.